-Current medical opinion defines normal resting blood pressure for everyone over the age of 18 as lower than 120/80 mmHg.
-Readings over 120/80 mmHg call for lifestyle changes.
-Readings higher than 140/90 mmHg are defined as high blood pressure, called hypertension.
-If you are diagnosed with hypertension, you may need treatment with medication.
+If diagnosed with hypertension, an individual may need treatment with medication.
 Among men, blood pressure tends to go up after age 55.
-Uncontrolled high blood pressure is a major risk factor for heart disease and stroke.
+Uncontrolled high blood pressure is a major risk factor for cardiovascular disease including heart attack and stroke.

 Exercise and Blood Pressure

-Blood pressure measures the force with which blood pumps through the arteries.
-Pressure is measured between contraction and relaxation of the heart, also known as systole and diastole.
-In a healthy reading of 120/80, 120 is the systolic pressure and 80 the diastolic.
-During vigorous exercise, systolic pressure may rise to 200 mmHg or more.
+However, according to a 2016 study published in BioMed International, during vigorous exercise, systolic pressure may rise to 250 mmHg or more.
 The increase may be even higher for people with existing heart disease or high blood pressure.
-If you have one of these conditions, consult your doctor before beginning any exercise program.
+Anyone who experiences one of these conditions should consult a doctor before starting any exercise program.

 Risks of High Blood Pressure